samthebest/dump/other-tutorials/kafka-ds-tutorial.md

 ### Overview

-In this (high-level) tutorial we aim to
+In this (high-level) tutorial we aim to build and architect a fully distributed streaming (with Kafka) data science application that includes ingestion, etl, feature extraction (in Scala) and prediction (in Python).
+The architecture will ultimately include a Dataproc cluster for analysis.

 ### Step 1